 Responsible Best Practices to Sustainable Tourism (Peeters et al., 2016), there is a lack of data with which to measure the social and environmental effects of tourism, and the industry fails to internalise many of the external costs.
 At the same time, the industry notes that despite growth in consumer demand for a more sustainable tourism experiences, sustainability is not yet the key driver for consumers' choice of tourism products and services.
-Boosting consumer awareness about sustainability in tourism and hospitality needs to be addressed in order to enhance the sustainable tourism greatly depend on a healthy and clean environment, rich biodiversity as well as on flourishing local culture.
+Boosting consumer awareness about sustainability in tourism and hospitality needs to be addressed in order to enhance the sustainable tourism demand enabling consumers to make responsible and informed choices, since travel and tourism greatly depend on a healthy and clean environment, rich biodiversity as well as on flourishing local culture.